 If you are using a riser panel, simply cut the panel to fit between the two facing legs, apply adhesive and place into position.
 (Fig. 3.1)

 Step 1 - Install Mantel Legs

 Install so that each mantel leg overlaps its respective facing panel.
 When set in place, the level height of each mantel leg must be identical to provide for a level mantel shelf.
 Use shims to level the mantel legs.
 Apply a generous and continuous bead of adhesive to ensure continuous contact between wall and bedding surface of the mantel legs.
 (Fig. 4) and (Fig. 4.1) Brace mantel legs securely until the adhesive sets.
-Note: If necessary, the mantel legs can be cut at the base to adjust the overall height of the mantel.
+If necessary, the mantel legs can be cut at the base to adjust the overall height of the mantel.

 Step 2 - Install Mantel Shelf

 Your mantel shelf should be set so that there is equal distance on the outside of each leg.
 After locating this position, mark with pencil.
 Apply adhesive to the back of the shelf as well as the top of each leg.
 (Fig. 5 and Fig. 5.1) Set the shelf.
 For additional security, install two (2) - 3"-long wood screws into the top of the mantel shelf and into the wood blocking below.
-Locate screw holes approx 1" from the wall and 18" on either side of the mantel centerline.
+Locate screw holes approximately 1" from the wall and 18" on either side of the mantel centerline.
 Drill pilot holes first and countersink so that screw heads are located below the surface of the mantel shelf.

 Step 3 - Screw Hole and Seam Repair

 Mix a small amount of the facing powder provided with a few ounces of the white liquid to create a workable paste (peanut butter consistency).
 Fill screw holes and seams with a knife or small putty tool to a smooth finish.
 Area may be sanded lightly, after it dries, if required.

 Step 4 - Sealing Your Fireplace Mantel